eclipsevortex/SubVortex/README.md

 ### Running a Miner

+> IMPORTANT: Before running a miner, be sure you have a local subtensor up and running.
+Please see the [Subtensor guide](./scripts/subtensor/README.md) for more details.

 To run a miner, navigate to the SubVortex directory.
 It is highly recommended to run via a process manager like PM2.

 ```